deySuparna09/Bookshelf/Bookshelf/Frontend/README.md

 - 📊 Interactive Dashboard: Track books you’re reading, completed, and want to read.

-- 🗨️ Social Features: Comment on friends’ reviews and interact.
+- 🗨️ Social Features: Rate and review books.

 - 🔍 Search Functionality: Find books by title or author.